realead/cykhash/README.md

 ## Dependencies:

-To build the library from source, Cython>=0.28 is required as well as c-build tool chain.
+To build the library from source, Cython>=0.28 is required as well as a c-build tool chain.

 See (https://github.com/realead/cykhash/blob/master/doc/README4DEVELOPER.md) for dependencies needed for development.